carlosmb001/challenge_1_fix_website/README.md

 At first when I created the header tag, I was having a hard time figuring out why the format of the unordered list will break the format.
 Came to find out that I needed to adjust the CSS sectors to reflect the changes on HTML

 Future Implementations:
-In the future, I plan to implement additional features such as a contact form for users to get in touch with Horiseon.
+In the future, I plan to implement additional features such as a contact form for users to get in touch with Horiseon would be useful to increase buisness engagement for Horiseon

 Link to Deployed Application:
 The updated Horiseon website can be viewed at: